cardano-scaling/alba/README.md

 ## Introduction
 ALBA is a cryptographic primitive that enables a prover to convince a verifier that their dataset includes at least a minimum number of elements meeting a specific condition, called a predicate, without revealing the entire dataset.
-The core idea of ALBA is to efficiently prove knowledge by leveraging an *approximate lower bound*.
-This approach introduces a controlled gap between the prover's actual knowledge and the threshold required for the verifier to be convinced.
+The core idea of ALBA is to introduce a controlled gap between the prover's actual knowledge and the threshold required for the verifier to be convinced.
 This gap not only gives ALBA its name (_Approximate Lower Bound Argument_) but also enables highly efficient algorithms for generating compact proofs.
 ALBA proofs are particularly small and efficient in scenarios with significant discrepancy between the dataset size and the threshold to prove, or involving weight oracles, and are generated significantly faster than traditional SNARKs.
 Its main applications include large-scale decentralized signature schemes and other blockchain scenarios where it improves communication efficiency among multiple provers sharing a common witness.